deep-stack/ts-nitro/packages/example-web-app/README.md

 ## `ts-nitro` - `ts-nitro`

-Instructions to run two instances of `ts-nitro` clients in a browser environment and create channels between them
+Instructions to run two instances of `ts-nitro` nodes in a browser environment and create channels between them

 ### Setup